Matrix compatibility and correlation mixture representation of generalized Gini's gamma: Introduction

-A bivariate random vector $(X,Y)$ is said to be more \emph{concordant (discordant)} if large values of one random variable correspond more likely to large (small) values of the other random variable.
-When $X$ and $Y$ are continuous, concordance and discordance are the properties of the $\emph{copula}$ $C$ of $(X,Y)$, which is a bivariate distribution function with standard uniform marginal distributions.
-A measure of concordance quantifies concordance or discordance of $C$ by a single number $\kappa$ in $[-1,1]$; see Definition~\ref{def:MOC} for its axiomatic definition, and see Examples~\ref{ex:moc:degree:one} and~\ref{ex:generalized:gini:gamma} below for examples.
+A bivariate random vector $(X,Y)$ is said to be more \emph{concordant} than another random vector $(X',Y')$ if $X$ and $Y$ are more likely to take large (small) values simultaneously than $X'$ and $Y'$ do.
+If $X\sim F_X$ and $Y\sim F_Y$ are continuous, concordance is a property of the $\emph{copula}$ $C$ of $(X,Y)$, which is the distribution function of $(F_X(X),F_Y(Y))$ with standard uniform marginal distributions.
+A measure of concordance quantifies concordance of $(X,Y)$ by a single number in $[-1,1]$ (see Definition~1 for an axiomatic definition of a measure of concordance and Examples~1 and~3 for examples).
+Measures of concordance are axiomatically required to depend only on the underlying copula $C$ of $(X,Y)$.
+The well-known Pearson's correlation coefficient $\rho(X,Y)=\Cov(XY)/\sqrt{\Var(X)}\sqrt{\Var(Y)}$ for quantifying linear dependence is therefore not a measure of concordance (see Embrechts, McNeil \& Straumann, 2002 for shortcomings of correlation as a measure of association).
+However, as we will do in Section~\ref{sec:correlation:based:mocs}, these limitations can be overcome by suitably transforming $X$ and $Y$.

-For a multivariate random vector $\bX=(\sqc{X}{d})$, $d\geq 3$, we consider a square matrix whose $(i,j)$-component is a measure of concordance $\kappa$ of $(X_i,X_j)$, for $i,j=1,\dots,d$.
-This matrix, called the $\kappa$-\emph{matrix} of a $d$-dimensional copula $C$ associated with $\bX$, summarizes pairwise monotone dependencies of $\bX$ as an analog of correlation matrix, which summarizes pairwise linear dependencies.
-The range of the $\kappa$-matrix, that is, the collection of all possible $\kappa$-matrices, is called the \emph{compatible set} of $\kappa$ and denoted by $\mathcal R_d(\kappa)$; see Definition~\ref{def:compatible:set} below.
+For a multivariate random vector $\bX=(\sqc{X}{d})$, $d\geq 3$, we consider a square matrix whose $(i,j)$-entry is the measure of concordance $\kappa$ of $(X_i,X_j)$, for $i,j=1,\dots,d$.
+This matrix, called the $\kappa$-\emph{matrix} of a $d$-dimensional copula $C$ associated with $\bX$, summarizes pairwise monotone dependencies of $\bX$ similarly to how the correlation matrix $\rho(\bX)=(\rho(X_i,X_j))$ summarizes pairwise linear dependence of $\bX$.
+The range of the mapping from $d$-dimensional random vector to $\kappa$-matrices, that is the collection of all possible $\kappa$-matrices for a given measure of concordance $\kappa$, is called the \emph{compatible set} of $\kappa$ and denoted by $\mathcal R_d(\kappa)$ (see Definition~6 below).